 Dominic sat back down in the desk chair and held his head in his hands.

 “I dreamed I was blind,” said his mother.
 “I was feeling my way through Tokyo, dragging my fingers along the sides of buildings, begging people to let me touch their faces,” she said.
 “How many times I held Rose’s cheeks in my hands when she was growing up, kissed her on the forehead.”
-Dominic’s mother looked down at her hands and took a deep breath.
-“I was only ever feeling my own palms, my own lips on her skin.
+Dominic’s mother looked down at her palms and took a deep breath.
+“I was only ever feeling the tips of my own fingers, my own lips on her skin.
 Rose has always been like the wind, never staying still for long.
-She was just a child passing through on her way to something else, like all the babies who came and left,” she said and looked up, clear-eyed.
+She was just a child passing through on her way to something else, like all my babies who came and left,” she said and looked up, clear-eyed.
 “Dominic, you were the only one who ever stayed.”

 At 3:00 PM, Dominic waited in the lobby.
 The hotel doors opened with a whoosh many times, but it was never Rose who came through.

 On their last night in Tokyo, Dominic went out to a bar to get wasted while his mother packed.
-He sat alone at the counter, with his head down, praying to avoid young girls and old vets, anyone from the yazuki.
-The sake burned a hot trail down his throat, dragging down his feelings of being inconsequential and unwanted and transforming them into dull, deep longings in his belly.
+He sat alone at the counter, with his head down, praying to avoid young girls and old vets or anyone from the yazuki.
+The nihonshu burned a hot trail down his throat, dragging with it his feelings of being inconsequential and unwanted and transforming them into dull, deep longings in his belly.
 As he stumbled back to the subway, two girls from a nearby love hotel walked silently alongside him, snaking their sinuous arms through his.
 What the fuck, Dominic thought, and let them steer him around, leading him back to their room.
 They giggled like his students with one another on the street and in the lobby, making fun of his teeth.
-They called him papa rabbit as they unbuttoned his clothes and pushed him down on the bed, clamoring on top of him like sticks from a collapsing lean to.
+They called him Uncle Rabbit as they unbuttoned his clothes and pushed him down on the bed, clamoring on top of him like sticks from a collapsing lean to.
 Dominic squeezed his eyes shut tight the whole time, tearing himself open again and again on their sharp limbs.

 Dominic sat in the center of the porn rags, spread around him like a nest.
 He cut out Rose’s photos with a pair of scissors and handed them to Colleen.
 “She looks strong in this one,” she said.
 “There’s defiance in her eyes.”